csoltenborn/GoogleTestAdapter/Documentation/Overview.md

 #### Executing the tests

-Many of the tests depend on the second solution 'ConsoleApplication1', which contains a couple of Google Test tests.
+Many of the tests depend on the second solution 'SampleGoogleTestTests', which contains a couple of Google Test tests.
 Before the tests contained in GoogleTestAdapterTests can be run, the second solution needs to be built in Debug mode for X86.
 Afterwards, the GTA tests can be run and should all pass.

 For manually testing GTA, just start the GTA solution: A development instance of Visual Studio will be started with GTA installed.
-Use this instance to open the ConsoleApplication1 solution (or any other solution containing Google Test tests).
+Use this instance to open the SampleGoogleTestTests solution (or any other solution containing Google Test tests).

 #### Debugging GTA